fmillion-mnsu/fullstack-example/README.md

 ## To run the demo

 The built in config uses `localtest.me` without SSL.
-If you want SSL, you can look at some of the other example configuration files in the `docker` directory.
+If you want SSL, you can look at the example configuration in the `traefik` directory.

 To run the demo, first build the containers: